saffre-rumma/www/stories/about.rst

   and testing, and you don't expect a finished product
 - you want to remain the master of your data even if our collaboration stops for some reason
+- you agree that the software created by our common efforts is being published as open source under a free license and can be used by others.

 **We are hiring!** If you have experience with programming in Python